otaviomguerra/otaviomguerra/README.md

 [![Outlook](https://img.shields.io/badge/-Outlook-0078D4?style=flat&logo=Microsoft-Outlook&logoColor=white)](mailto:otaviomguerra@hotmail.com)

 I'm a Computer Engineer and have been studying **Data Science** and **Machine Learning** since early 2017.
 I love working with data to solve business problems.
-I'm currently working as a data scientist at Instituto Atlântico.
+I'm currently working as a data scientist at Dell Lead.

 <!-- Talking about you -->
 **Talking about Personal Stuffs:**